TiagoVentura/conjoints_tweets/README.md

 ## Embedding the Conjoint on a survey platform.

 The next step is to embed all the conjoint images in a survey platform, and perform the randomization.
 We propose a easy solution for this task.
 Using the R package `plumber` we develop a simple API to randomize accross all the imges saved on the folder output.
-Then, we add the API endpoint as an embedded
+Then, we add the API endpoint as an embedded to your survey platform.
+In our case, we use Qualtrics, and use the webservice function in the survey workflow to send requests to the API.

+All the materials for the API are available in the folder `api_conjoint_tweets`.
 The api has two simple files:

-- `run_api.r`: this files is responsible for deploying the api
+- `run_api.r`: this file is responsible for deploying the api

-- `plumber.r`: this files contains the function run everytime the api request a get request.
+- `plumber.r`: this file contains the function to generate the api requests.

 We hosted the API at a AWS RStudio server.
 However, the images and the api can be hosted in any type of server.

 [Here](https://mblukac.github.io/posts/2021/05/plumber_AWSEC2/) you can find a nice tutorial writen by Martin Lukac on how to deploy a `pumbler` API with AWS EC2

 If you don't want go through all these steps, fell free to manually upload the images to qualtrics, and add the randomization directly to your survey.

+This is a work in progresso.
+Suggestions are more than welcome!